Olveczky-Lab/FAST/README.md

 **Workstation**
 A workstation is required to generate the properly formatted snippeting and clustering commands to be run on the distributed computing platform.
-- Windows 7 (64 bit) or above
+- Windows 7 (64 bit) or later.
 - F# development environment with ability to run F# scripts (.fsx) interactively.
 	Examples include...
 	- Visual Studio 2013 or later.
 	- [Visual Studio Code](https://code.visualstudio.com/) with [Ionide](http://ionide.io/) plugin and [Visual F# Tools](https://www.microsoft.com/en-us/download/details.aspx?id=48179).

 **Master and worker node(s)**
-- Windows 7 (64 bit) or above
+- Windows 7 (64 bit) or later.
-- At least 8 GB RAM
+- At least 8 GB RAM.

 Note that master and worker nodes are not required to be distinct machines - they could instead be different processes running in the same Windows environment (even on the workstation computer).